 To facilitate focused fundamental research, stocks are allocated to sector teams based on the Global Industrial Classification sector membership.
-Sector teams include: Consumer Discretionary and Staples; Energy and Utilities; Financial Services; Healthcare; Industrials; Information-Technology; and Materials.
+Sector teams include: Consumer Discretionary/Staples and Communication Services; Energy and Utilities; Financial Services; Healthcare; Industrials; Information-Technology; Materials; and Real Estate.

 The portfolio is constructed using a hybrid approach of fundamental research and quantitative optimization.
 The goal of the fundamental research is to give the portfolio the opportunity to outperform the benchmark by identifying stocks with growth potential.
 The quantitative aspect of the process aims to manage the risk of the portfolio relative to the benchmark.